BAODAU/foam/self-esteem.md

 ## There might be some homework to do

 ### Meditate on three areas with subpar consciousness
-Meditate on what seems to difficult about staying in high-level mental focus in these areas.
+- Meditate on what seems to difficult about staying in high-level mental focus in these areas.
 For each of these areas, write **The hard thing about staying fully conscious here is** as rapidly as possible, without censoring yourself. write 10 endings

-Then do the same for **the good thing about not being fully conscious here ** .
+- Then do the same for **the good thing about not being fully conscious here** .

-Then follow with **if i were to stay fully conscious here**
+- Then follow with **if i were to stay fully conscious here**

-**Give some thoughts to tomorrow.
+- **Give some thoughts to tomorrow.
 And the next seven days of your life.** How can you apply these ideas to your daily concerns.

 #### personal belongings
-The hard thing about staying fully conscioush here is that the worst case is I lose these things which I can easily buy back or get back.
+The hard thing about staying fully conscious here is that the worst case is I lose these things which I can easily buy back or get back.
 If I lose my stuff I can just spend some time looking for it and I will eventually get it.
 It's not like I have lost the most important stuff in my life anyway.
 The other hard thing about staying fully conscious on my personal belonging is the other attention-grabbing activities.
 If I get home the first thing I want is to go on a mindless scroll.
 So I have to throw stuff away as fast as possible in order to get comfy and start relaxing.
 I could say that this comes from my dopamine receptors being fucked beyond repair.
 Losing stuff and not finding them in time might fuck my schedule up and I have to do things less efficiently.

 The good thing about not being fully conscious here is that I trained my mind to be able to focus on more important issues at hand faster.
 If I don't pay enough attention to my belongings, as soon as I get down to work, I will work.

 If I were to stay fully conscious here, I can reduce a lot of time spent looking for stuff.
 I can spend more time being productive instead of being stressed out about little details.
 I might also get a sense of control from being able to manage the little details of my life.
 A better sense of control might enable me to do more important things.

-#### Mindless media consumption
+## Mindless media consumption
-The hard thing about staying fully conscious when I am on my bed is that I will get a feeling of total relaxation whenever I am on my bed.
+- The hard thing about staying fully conscious when I am on my bed is that I will get a feeling of total relaxation whenever I am on my bed.
 If I'm too excited I will numb myself down with some porn so that I can be sedated in bed.
 If I'm bored I will watch stupid videos that help ease me into sleep.
 This mindless video watching/binging comes from, first my insatiable dopamine crave, second my piss poor habits.
 It's very hard when the surrounding environment have been fostering this kind of environment for years.

-The good thing about mindless consumption is that I can use that to get closer to, or most of the time wayyy past my bedtime.
+- The good thing about mindless consumption is that I can use that to get closer to, or most of the time wayyy past my bedtime.
 I can sometimes come across interesting forums which would promote healthier lifestyle.

 If I were to stay fully conscious here, I will have to limit the cues to my media conscumption cravings.
 I should move all the electronics that I use for mindless consumption out of sight.
 Replacing them with stimulus for mindful consumption, i.e books, something else.
 Before that, I have to identify what are mindless consumption distractions so that I will not replace one vice with another.
 I gotta think for myself.